vinaysharma14/vinaysharma14/README.md

 ### Hi there 👋

 I am Vinay.
 Thanks for dropping by!
 I love developing Full Stack Web & Mobile applications.
-In addition to development I activley participate in activities such as speaking at tech meetups, open source contributions, mentoring junior developers & interviewing candidates.
+In addition to development I actively participate in activities such as speaking at tech meetups, open source contributions, mentoring junior developers & interviewing candidates.
 I have a knack for self learning and usually use Stack Overflow, read articles at Medium, HackerNoon, DEV.TO and HashNode for learning new things and solving technical challenges.

 - 🏢 SDE at at [GeekyAnts](https://geekyants.com/vinay-sharma).
 - 🔭 I'm currently developing an E-Sport Mobile Platform and [Rapid React](https://www.npmjs.com/package/rapid-react).